EISK/eisk.webapi/README.md

 * [U]pdate an existing employee record
 * [D]elete an existing employee record

+Check the [Live Demo](https://eisk-webapi.azurewebsites.net) to see the use case implementation in action.

 ## Dev Features

 You can build your own RESTful web api using EISK's Visual Studio and ASP.NET Web API project template.